costelasleontin/the_blog/README.md

 Some shortcuts have been taken in the code to make app development faster considering that it required almost 1 month to create it in my spare time.

-This app is currentlly hosted on heroku at https://react-app-the-blog.herokuapp.com/home

 ## Available Scripts

 In the project directory, you can run: